 Defendant also claims that the trial court abused its discretion by overruling defendant’s objections to the testimony of Tracie Thompson that defendant moved a bag of clothes from her car.
 Defendant claims the state failed to disclose the nature of this testimony to him before trial.
 Under Rule 25.03(1), the state must disclose the “written or recorded statements [of state’s witnesses], and existing memoranda, reporting or summarizing part or all of their oral statements.”

-With respect to Tracie Thompson, defendant makes no claim that the state possessed any statement or summary containing the objected to testimony.
-Apparently, the state had disclosed statements previously *786 made by Tracie.
-In addition, Tracie was deposed by the defendant.
-The prosecutor explained that "every single detail is not in [Tracie's] statement."
-When a witness' trial testimony includes information in addition to that contained in previous statements which had been provided to the defense, this is a proper subject for impeachment but does not constitute prosecutorial violation of Rule 25.03(1).
-See Mitchell v.
-Wyrick, 536 F. Supp.
-395, 401 (E.D.Mo.1982) (interpreting Rule 25.32(1979), the predecessor of Rule 25.03).
-There was no error in overruling the objection to the testimony regarding the bag of clothes.
+made by Trade.
+In addition, Trade was deposed by the defendant.
+The prosecutor explained that “every single detail is not in [Trade’s] statement.”
+When a witness’ trial testimony includes information in addition to that contained in previous statements which had been provided to the defense, this is a proper subject for impeachment but does not constitute prosecutorial violation of Rule 25.03(1).

 E.

-According to defendant, the state also failed to reveal that Darlene Anderson would testify about defendant's possessive behavior toward Tracie.
-First, defendant's only complaint at trial was that he did not think Ms. Anderson's disclosed statements discussed defendant's relationship with his wife.
+According to defendant, the state also failed to reveal that Darlene Anderson would testify about defendant’s possessive behavior toward Trade.
+First, defendant’s only complaint at trial was that he did not think Ms. Anderson’s disclosed statements discussed defendant’s relationship with his wife.
 He was not sure they did not, and neither is this Court.
-The record on appeal is silent regarding the substance of Ms. Anderson's disclosed statements.
+The record on appeal is silent regarding the substance of Ms. Anderson’s disclosed statements.
 Moreover, there was ample evidence from other sources, including the accused himself, that defendant acted in a possessive way toward his wife.
-For these reasons, the trial court did not err in overruling defendant's objection.
+For these reasons, the trial court did not err in overruling defendant’s objection.

-Expert Witness Issues Points IV & V
+Expert Witness Issues - Points IY & V

 A.